This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-A long-running tradition, these garden-based and usually single-room drinking spots offer the chance to taste farm products and wines direct from the growers, though licensing restricts the kinds of food they can sell, so expect cold cuts paired with a recent harvest rather than anything cooked and hearty.
+A long-running tradition, these garden-based and usually single-room drinking spots offer the chance to taste farm products and wines directly from the growers, though licensing restricts the kinds of food they can sell, so expect cold cuts paired with a recent harvest rather than anything cooked and hearty.

 Fattingerhof is a good option not far from the city, where you’ll also find a bio-shop selling all the farm’s products, such as jams and wines, to take home with you.

-My absolute favourite restaurant in Graz, and one of the best meals I’ve had in a long time, this zero-waste concept focuses on delicious Levantine cuisine.
+My absolute favourite restaurant in Graz and one of the best meals I’ve had in a long time, this zero-waste concept focuses on delicious Levantine cuisine.

 For those unfamiliar with the menu, the Levant is the historical Ottoman area roughly covering Jordan, Lebanon and Syria.
 Expect means a table loaded with countless small mezze-like plates.
 With a constantly changing menu to ensure little to no food waste and plenty of green credentials, this women-led restaurant is a must-visit in Graz.